Ozzyboshi/DockerAmigaVbcc/README.md

 The image was created according to this youtube tutorial:  https://www.youtube.com/watch?v=vFV0oEyY92I , many thanks to Wei-ju Wu for his wonderful work.

 ## Usage
-1. create a directory where your C code will be stored (let's call'it myamigacprogram)
+1. create a directory where your C code will be stored (lets call it myamigacprogram)
 2. create the program
 3. create the makefile